To cover a permutohedron: Abstract

 \section{Abstract}

 The permutohedron $P_n$ of order $n$ is a polytope embedded in $\mathbb{R}^n$ whose vertex coordinates are permutations of the first $n$ natural numbers.
 It is obvious that $P_n$ lies on the hyperplane $H_n$ consisting of points whose coordinates sum up to $n(n+1)/2$.
 We prove that if the vertices of $P_n$ are contained in the union of $m$ affine hyperplanes different from $H_n$, then $m\geq n$ when $n \geq 3$ is odd, and $m \geq n-1$ when $n \geq 4$ is even.
-This confirms a recent conjecture of Hegedüs and Károlyi.
-Our proof gives an algebraic criterion for a non-standard permutohedron generated by $n$ distinct real numbers to require at least $n$ non-trivial hyperplanes to cover its vertices.
+This result has been established by Pawlowski in a more general form.
+Our proof is shorter, rather different, and gives an algebraic criterion for a non-standard permutohedron generated by $n$ distinct real numbers to require at least $n$ non-trivial hyperplanes to cover its vertices.

 Let $A$ be a set of $n$ distinct real numbers.
 We use $P_A$ to denote the polytope in $\mathbb{R}^n$ whose vertex coordinates are permutations of $A$.
 It is easy to argue that all these points, whose coordinates are permutations of $A$, are in convex position.
 It is also obvious that $P_A$ is contained in the hyperplane $H_A$ defined by the equation $\sum_{j\in [n]} x_j = \sum_{a\in A} a$.
 Here, $[n] := \{1,2,\dots,n\}$ and $x_j$ is the $j$-th coordinate.
 In fact, $P_A$ is always $(n-1)$-dimensional, see, e.g. \cite{ziegler1995lectures}.
 The special case $P_{[n]}$ is known as the \textit{permutohedron} of order $n$.
 We write $P_n := P_{[n]}$ and $H_n := H_{[n]}$ for simplicity.